pberba/pberba.github.io/security/_posts/2025-11-15-playing-with-hidden-applescripts.md

 Since the extended attributes are extracted as files, then they can be scanned like regular files.
 Note that the format of `<file>/..namedfork/rsrc` is different to `__MACOSX/._<file>.scpt` if its in a zipped file and `<file>:rsrc` if its in a DMG.

 ![](/assets/posts/20251115/09-example-rsrc.png)

+Be careful how you collect your artefacts.
+Some CLI tools like `zip` may strip extended attributes from the files while processing the files.

 On top of what was suggested in the [previous blog](https://0x626c6f67.xyz/posts/hiding-compiled-applescripts/#detection), I think, this just goes back to monitoring `osascript` and `Script Editor` behavior, and if in the future I encounter a sample where I the behaviour doesn't match the what in the file, I'll take a peak and see if there's anything hinding in extended attributes or the resource fork.